EnkoNeko/youtube/README.md

 copy.py copies unwanted URLs to trims.txt
 del.py deletes the original unwanted URLs

-Good video URLs in urls.txt
-grep.sh trims off urls.txt video IDs into allCSV.csv, separates further into smaller txt files and runs URLtoYT.py (streamline this)
+grep.sh trims off the good video IDs in out2.txt into allCSV.csv, separates further into smaller txt files and runs URLtoYT.py (streamline this)
 URLtoYT.py converts the ID chunks into a playlist and prints playlist ID